Skip to main content

 Birth plans

-A birth plan is an optional written plan you can write and share with your midwife or obstetrician.
+A birth plan is a plan you can write and share with your midwife or obstetrician.
 You can use this plan to talk to them about your wishes.
 Have this conversation a few weeks before your due date.

 How to write a birth plan